FHA Mortgage Guidelines

 These debt-to-income ratios are the requirements to get an approve/eligible per DU FINDINGS or LP FINDINGS per Automated Underwriting System.

-FHA Loan After Bankruptcy And A Housing Event
+FHA Mortgage Guidelines After Bankruptcy and Housing Event

 Can I Qualify For An FHA Loan With Unpaid Collections and Charged-Off Accounts?

-That written agreed payment agreement will be used as a monthly expense to calculate debt to income ratios instead of the 5% of the unpaid collection account balance.
+Borrowers with a substantial, large unpaid collection account balance can make a written payment agreement with the creditor.
+That written agreed payment agreement will be used as a monthly expense to calculate debt-to-income ratios instead of the 5% of the unpaid collection account balance.

 Credit Disputes During The Mortgage Process

-Cannot have credit disputes during the mortgage process on non-medical collection accounts with balances greater than $1,000 ( aggregate ) and charge offs:
+Cannot have credit disputes during the mortgage process on non-medical collection accounts with balances greater than $1,000 ( aggregate ) and charge-offs.
+Can qualify for an FHA loan with charged-off accounts.

-The above FHA Loan Requirements are the minimum agency mortgage guidelines imposed by the Federal Housing Administration in order for home loans to be insurable by HUD.
-Lenders can impose tougher Requirements than the minimum required by HUD.
-The tougher requirements are called FHA mortgage lender overlaysFor example, FHA’s minimum credit score to qualify for a 3.5% down payment home purchase is 580.
+FHA’s minimum credit score to qualify for a 3.5% down payment home purchase is 580.
 However, a particular lender can have a minimum 640 credit score requirement to qualify with a 3.5% down payment with their lending institution.
 This is called an FHA lender overlay this lender has.
-Overlays are an additional lending requirement imposed by individual lenders that is above the minimum FHA requirements.
+Overlays are an additional lending requirement imposed by individual lenders above the minimum FHA requirements.

 • verification of rent